-Given the well-established associations of genetically downregulated IL-6 signaling with CAD, PAD, and ischemic stroke, we next explored to what extent the 70 proteins associated with genetically proxied IL-6 signaling are also associated with these cardiovascular endpoints.
-We proxied the levels of 58 of these proteins in the deCODE proteogenomic database from 35,559 Icelanders, where 4,907 circulating proteins were also quantified with the aptamer-based SOMAScan assay.
-Across these 58 proteins, we found the genetically proxied circulating levels of four of them to be associated with the examined cardiovascular outcomes in IVW MR analyses following correction for multiple comparisons (FDR-corrected p-value<0.05).
-Genetically proxied levels of CXCL10 were associated with all three atherosclerosis endpoints, whereas cystathionine $\beta$ -synthase (CBS), CRP, and interleukin-23 receptor (IL-23R) showed significant associations only with CAD (Fig. 3a and Table S6).
-The results for CXCL10 and IL-23R were consistent in sensitivity analyses including the weighted median approach and MR-Egger regression.
+Given the well-established associations of genetically downregulated IL-6 signaling with CAD, PAD, and ischemic stroke,^{8,9,11} we next explored to what extent the 70 proteins associated with genetically proxied IL-6 signaling are also associated with these cardiovascular end points.
+We proxied the levels of 58 of these proteins in the deCODE proteogenomic database from 35559 Icelanders, in which 4907 circulating proteins were also quantified with the aptamer-based SOMAScan assay.35 Across these 58 proteins, we found the genetically proxied circulating levels of 4 to be associated with the examined cardiovascular outcomes in IVW MR analyses after correction for multiple comparisons (false discovery rate-corrected P<0.05).
+Genetically proxied levels of CXCL10 were associated with all 3 atherosclerosis end points, whereas CBS (cystathionine β -synthase), CRP, and IL-23R (interleukin-23 receptor) showed significant associations only with CAD (Figure 3A; Table S6).
+The results for CXCL10 and IL-23R were consistent in sensitivity analyses, including the weighted median approach and MR-Egger regression.

 To minimize the risk of pleiotropic effects, we next performed a sensitivity analysis based solely on cis-acting variants for these proteins.
-Using genetic variants in minimal LD ( $r^2<0.1$ ) associated with the circulating levels of these proteins at $p<10^{-5}$ and within 300 kB upstream or downstream of the encoding genes, we confirmed the association between genetically proxied CXCL10 levels and odds for PAD (Table S7).
-Fig. 3b illustrates the colocalization of the genomic signals between circulating sIL6R and CXCL10 around the same genetic variants at the IL6R locus.
-The posterior probability H4 ranged from 99.97% for a prior p12 of $10^{-3}$ to 19% for a prior of $10^{-8}$ .
+Using genetic variants in minimal linkage disequilibrium ($r^2 < 0.1$) associated with the circulating levels of these proteins at $P < 10^{-5}$ and within 300 kB upstream or downstream of the encoding genes, we confirmed the association between genetically proxied CXCL10 levels and odds for PAD (Table S7).
+Figure 3B illustrates the colocalization of the genomic signals between circulating sIL-6R and CXCL10 around the same genetic variants at the IL6R locus.
+The posterior probability H4 ranged from 99.97% for a prior P{12} of 10^{-3} to 19% for a prior P{12} of 10^{-8} .
 Given the emergence of CXCL10 as the most promising mediator in the examined associations, we performed mediation MR analyses.
-There was no overlap in genetic instruments for IL-6R signaling and circulating

-CXCL10 levels (Tables S1, S8, S9).
-We found changes in circulating CXCL10 levels to mediate 39%, 67%, and 25% of the effects of genetically proxied IL-6 signaling on PAD, LAAS, and CAD, respectively (all p<0.05) (Fig. 3c).
+There was no overlap in genetic instruments for IL-6R signaling and circulating CXCL10 levels (Tables S1, S8, and S9).
+We found changes in circulating CXCL10 levels to mediate 39%, 67%, and 25% of the effects of genetically proxied IL-6 signaling on PAD, LAAS, and CAD, respectively (all P < 0.05; Figure 3C).

-There was no evidence of a reverse effect of genetically proxied CXCL10 on IL6 levels (beta: 0.10, 95%CI: -0.04 to 0.24, p=0.15).
-Furthermore, we performed a sensitivity analysis in a population-based study of 876 participants from the Lothian Birth Cohort 1936, where CXCL10 was quantified with the Olink technology.
-The IVW MR analyses showed an association similar in direction and magnitude as in INTERVAL (betaOlink: -0.05, 95%CI: -0.11 to 0.01 vs. betaSOMAScan: -0.06, 95%CI: -0.09 to -0.03).
-An analysis of the larger UK Biobank dataset, where CXCL10 was also quantified with Olink, showed no association (beta: -0.01, 95%CI: -0.02 to 0.01, p=0.55).
+There was no evidence of a reverse effect of genetically proxied CXCL10 on IL-6 levels (β : 0.10 [95% CI, -0.04 to 0.24], P=0.15).
+Furthermore, we performed a sensitivity analysis in a population-based study of 876 participants from the Lothian Birth Cohort 1936, where CXCL10 was quantified with the Olink technology.45 The IVW MR analyses showed an association similar in direction and magnitude to INTERVAL (β{Olink} : -0.05 [95%CI, -0.11 to 0.01] versus $\beta{SOMAScan}$: -0.06 [95% CI, -0.09 to -0.03]).
+An analysis of the larger UK Biobank data set, in which CXCL10 was also quantified with Olink, showed no association (β : -0.01 [95% CI, -0.02 to 0.01], P=0.55).
 In a PheWAS analysis, we found no evidence of significant associations between genetically proxied CXCL10 and infectious diseases (Table S10).